MicroStrategy Incorporated (NASDAQ:MSTR) Shares Purchased by Seven Eight Capital LP

 MicroStrategy (NASDAQ:MSTR – Get Free Report) last issued its quarterly earnings results on Wednesday, November 1st.
 The software maker reported ($8.98) earnings per share for the quarter, missing analysts’ consensus estimates of $0.74 by ($9.72).
 The company had revenue of $129.46 million during the quarter, compared to analysts’ expectations of $126.00 million.
 MicroStrategy had a net margin of 17.91% and a return on equity of 28.10%.
 The company’s quarterly revenue was up 3.3% compared to the same quarter last year.
 During the same period in the prior year, the business posted ($0.96) earnings per share.

-In other MicroStrategy news, CEO Phong Le sold 10,000 shares of the stock in a transaction dated Thursday, November 9th.
-The shares were sold at an average price of $507.19, for a total value of $5,071,900.00.
-Following the completion of the sale, the chief executive officer now owns 458 shares in the company, valued at approximately $232,293.02.
-The transaction was disclosed in a legal filing with the SEC, which can be accessed through this hyperlink.
-In other MicroStrategy news, CEO Phong Le sold 10,000 shares of the stock in a transaction dated Thursday, November 9th.
-The shares were sold at an average price of $507.19, for a total value of $5,071,900.00.
-Following the completion of the sale, the chief executive officer now owns 458 shares in the company, valued at approximately $232,293.02.
-The transaction was disclosed in a legal filing with the SEC, which can be accessed through this hyperlink.
-Also, CAO Jeanine Montgomery sold 7,500 shares of the stock in a transaction dated Monday, December 4th.
-The shares were sold at an average price of $565.83, for a total transaction of $4,243,725.00.
-Following the completion of the sale, the chief accounting officer now owns 491 shares of the company’s stock, valued at approximately $277,822.53.
+In other MicroStrategy news, Director Jarrod M. Patten sold 1,000 shares of the stock in a transaction dated Friday, September 22nd.
+The shares were sold at an average price of $323.51, for a total value of $323,510.00.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available at this hyperlink.
+In other MicroStrategy news, Director Jarrod M. Patten sold 1,000 shares of the stock in a transaction dated Friday, September 22nd.
+The shares were sold at an average price of $323.51, for a total value of $323,510.00.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available at this hyperlink.
+Also, EVP Wei-Ming Shao sold 500 shares of the stock in a transaction dated Wednesday, November 15th.
+The shares were sold at an average price of $500.88, for a total transaction of $250,440.00.
+Following the completion of the sale, the executive vice president now owns 453 shares of the company’s stock, valued at approximately $226,898.64.
 The disclosure for this sale can be found here.
-In the last quarter, insiders sold 20,000 shares of company stock worth $10,397,085.
-Insiders own 22.59% of the company’s stock.
+In the last three months, insiders have sold 20,000 shares of company stock valued at $10,397,085.
+22.59% of the stock is owned by corporate insiders.

 MicroStrategy Profile